Maercusxch/eJPT_Notes/3_Host & Networking Auditing/01_Auditing Fundamentals.md

 **1. Planning and Preparation**

-Define Objectives and Scope: Determine the goals of the audit and the specific systems, processes, and controls to be evaluated.
+- Define Objectives and Scope: Determine the goals of the audit and the specific systems, processes, and controls to be evaluated.
-Gather Relevant Documentation: Collect policies, procedures, network diagrams, and previous audit reports.
+- Gather Relevant Documentation: Collect policies, procedures, network diagrams, and previous audit reports.
-Establish Audit Team and Schedule: Assemble the audit team and set a timeline for the audit activities.
+- Establish Audit Team and Schedule: Assemble the audit team and set a timeline for the audit activities.

+**2. Information Gathering**

+- Review Policies and Procedures: Examine the organization’s security policies, procedures, and standards.
+- Conduct Interviews: Interview key personnel to understand security practices and identify potential gaps.
+- Collect Technical Information: Gather data on system configurations, network architecture, and security controls.

+**3. Risk Assessment**

+- Identify Assets and Threats: List critical assets and potential threats to those assets.
+- Evaluate Vulnerabilities: Assess existing vulnerabilities in systems and processes.
+- Determine Risk Levels: Assign risk levels based on the likelihood and impact of identified threats and vulnerabilities.

+**4. Audit Execution**

+- Perform Technical Testing: Conduct technical assessments such as vulnerability scans, penetration tests, and configuration reviews.
+- Verify Compliance: Check adherence to relevant regulations and standards.
+- Evaluate Controls: Assess the effectiveness of security controls and practices.

+**5. Analysis and Evaluation**

+- Analyze Findings: Review data collected during the audit to identify security weaknesses and areas for improvement.
+- Compare Against Standards: Measure the organization’s security posture against industry standards and best practices.
+- Prioritize Issues: Rank findings based on their severity and potential impact on the organization.